 The Computer Science major provides both breadth and depth in computer science fundamentals and practical applications.
 We’ve based our curriculum on recommendations from the ACM, IEEE, and ABET/CS.
 This means you’ll take mathematics courses to develop strong logic and reasoning skills, which are critical to modern computing applications.
 Your core courses include programming and data structures that use C, C++, and Java, and other languages to design and develop software in a variety of computing environments.

-Other courses include a computer organization and architecture class that introduces digital logic circuits, computer hardware, and assembly language; a course in programming language concepts; and a software engineering course that provides practical experience in software requirements analysis, design, development, testing, and documentation.
+Other courses include a computer organization and architecture class that introduces digital logic circuits, computer hardware, and assembly language; a course in programming language concepts, in which you’ll learn the basics of many languages such as Scheme, and Python as well as how to learn new languages in the future; and a software engineering course that provides practical experience in software requirements analysis, design, development, testing, and documentation.

 You’ll also have electives that include: database analysis and design, operating systems and concurrency, web applications, computer game design, computer science research, artificial intelligence, and information assurance.
 In your senior seminar, you’ll work with a faculty member on a self-directed research project or applied project.